JasonShen-SH/clip_compress/README.md

 ## Literature Review
 The paper **"Understanding the Vulnerability of CLIP to Image Compression"** highlights the sensitivity of CLIP regarding jpeg compression of images when performing zero-shot recognition task.

 Specifically, for imageset like CIFAR10, the higher the compression ratio is, the poorer performance CLIP would have.
+The author used JPEG compression quality of 25%, 50% and 75% respectively in the paper.
 <div style="display: flex; justify-content: space-around;">
   <img src="imgs/cifar10.png" width="500">
   <img src="imgs/stl10.png" width="500">